XimeraProject/editorialReview/reviewForm.md

 ## Content Quality

 ### Accuracy
-Ximera content is accurate and up-to-date, with references to recent research and developments in the respective fields.
+Content is accurate and up-to-date, with references to recent research and developments in the respective fields.

 - **Content Validation**: All information is thoroughly reviewed and validated by subject matter experts.
 - **References**: The inclusion of references and further reading materials enhances the credibility of the content.
+- **Errata**: A way for users to report errors directly to authors is availalbe.

 ### Depth and Breadth
 The content covers a wide range of topics with varying levels of depth, catering to different learning needs and preferences.

 - **Comprehensive Coverage**: Topics are covered comprehensively, providing a thorough understanding of the subject matter.
+  1. Content meets state guidelines (e.g. Ohio TAG).
+  2. Content meets professional organization guidelines (e.g. LACSG).
+  3. Content is consistent with existing best practices.
 - **Layered Learning**: The material is presented in a layered manner, allowing users to delve deeper into complex topics as needed.

 ## Usability